Imagine the biggest question you can think of. Then answer it here.

 Supporting ideas with the best resources

-- HOUR, our home for encouraging and supporting undergraduate research, helps connect students to research opportunities both inside and outside of Hopkins.
+- The Hopkins Office for Undergraduate Research (HOUR) is our home for encouraging and supporting undergraduate research, and helps connect students to research opportunities both inside and outside of Hopkins.

 of Johns Hopkins students participate in some form of research during their time here